mayanbiao1234/Geometric-metrics-for-perceptual-manifolds/README.md

 ```

-## Intrinsic Dimensions for perceptual manifolds in deep neural networks
+## 3.Intrinsic Dimensions for perceptual manifolds in deep neural networks
 The intrinsic dimensionality of perceptual manifolds can predict the fairness of models.
 Specifically, the larger the intrinsic dimensionality of the perceptual manifold corresponding to a class, the poorer the model performs on that class.
 Below, we provide two estimation methods for intrinsic dimensionality.

 ![image](https://github.com/mayanbiao1234/Geometric-metrics-for-perceptual-manifolds/assets/31196857/5d5d5e71-db81-40ea-899a-42215464c391)